 The object, project or installation is the “first impression.”
 From there, others are invited to get to know the work better over time – not much different than a relationship, really.
-Generosity of interpretation is laid bare for any viewer when I leave the work and then, new conversations can begin.
+Generosity of interpretation is laid bare when I leave the work and then, new conversations can begin.

 Since 2005 I have been writing casually and seriously about art and art related topics.